 In order to allow us to assess newer cars, we have also incorporated results from the European New Car Assessment Programme (Euro NCAP) - an association of European road traffic agencies and organisations.
-More than 600 vehicle models have so far been crash tested.
+More than 800 vehicle models have so far been crash tested.
 A maximum of five stars can be achieved by aggregating points from a series of frontal and lateral crash tests and rear-end collisions.
 Points are also awarded for important safety equipment and pedestrian protection.

 The points for different test years are not directly comparable.
 In 2009, an aggregate score was introduced, based on protection for those travelling in the vehicle and for pedestrians, as well as accident prevention systems.
 At the same time, a test was also introduced to reflect the risk of whiplash injury.
 Since 2009, it has become increasingly difficult to achieve a 5-star rating, as more test elements have gradually been introduced and the points calculation tightened.
+In 2014 a test for automated emergency braking that benefits other cars were introduced, in 2015 for pedestrians and in 2018 for bicyclists.

-Whiplash test 3 2 1
+Whiplash test 2 1

 According to insurance data, whiplash injuries account for approximately 60% of all injuries sustained in car crashes.
-More effective whiplash protection is being introduced into new cars at an ever faster rate and it is important to be able to assess how well these innovations protect vehicle occupants.
+More effective whiplash protection is being introduced into new cars at an ever-faster rate and it is important to be able to assess how well these innovations protect vehicle occupants.

 Data from real accidents is available for certain vehicle models, but by and large the results of crash tests must be used to assess their protective qualities.
 Studies of real accidents carried out by Folksam have shown that a certain type of whiplash protection, known as reactive head restraints, fails to protect women to the same extent as men.
 Research is ongoing to discover the reasons behind this disparity.